 - sufficient health insurance,

 - that you do not have a criminal record, and

 - that you are not suffering from a serious illness.

 If all is in order then you will be issued with a visa within a month and will be able to enter Spain within three months, as would be the case for those collecting visas for permission to reside without permission to work.
 All non-EU foreign nationals residing in Spain will need to apply for a residence card from the immigration office closest to wherever you are living in Spain.
-If you have permission to work and do not register with the social security office within three months of your arrival, your right to remain will lapse.
+If you have permission to work and do not register with the social security office within three months of your arrival, you may be fined and your right to remain may lapse.